toehead2001/codelab-docs/docs/debug-output.md

 ## Debug Mode

-When the Debug Output pane is opened, the compiler is automatically set to `Debug` mode. (this doesn't affect 'Build DLL' or 'Preview Effect'; they always use `Release` mode)
+When the Debug Output pane is opened, the compiler is automatically set to `Debug` mode.

+!!!
+Info
+    This doesn't affect 'Build DLL' or 'Preview Effect'; they always use `Release` mode.

 Likewise, when the Debug Output pane is closed, the compiler is automatically set to `Release` mode.